-Through team teaching we enable more individual attention, tailor-made teaching and thus better learning results for all pupils.
+Through Team-Teaching and Support-Teaching we enable more individual attention, tailor-made teaching and thus better learning results for all pupils.

 - German as a second language (DaZ) in beginners courses and as integrated support in German and subject teaching.

-- English for newcomers with integrated support in English and subject teaching
+- English for newcomers (EAL) with integrated support in English and subject teaching

 - A wide range of teaching and learning resources, learning tools, differentiated activities in lessons and differentiated homework